JHLiu7/EarlyDRGPrediction/README.md

 ## Prepare data

 To create the DRG cohort for the experiments, run below.
 This will create cohorts for both MS-DRG and APR-DRG.
+To ensure the consistency of dataset splits, we provided stay ids for the test set that we evaluated in the paper for each cohort.

 ```shell
 # create cohort -- will print the cohort statistics during processing